 Next week – 22nd to 31st – if you can, get out the binoculars or a small telescope to spot Comet Johnson – discovered on 3 November 2015 by Jess Johnson.

 BBC 4 The Sky at Night 60th Anniversary Special

 Members of the Spacelink team recently saw one of Brian Cox’s live talks in Brighton.
 The talk captured the imaginations of 3500 people for two hours of space-centric wonder!

 The talk went in-depth on a very wide variety of topics, ranging from how the universe was created, to how we might discover life on other planets in the future.
 The topics were covered extensively and to a level that might seem confusing at first, but is explained with such enthusiasm and simplicity that anyone can feel like they are an astrophysicist!… Even me.

-It was great to see such a huge amount of people at the event, with such a variety of people as well.
+It was great to see such a huge amount of people at the event, with a wide variety of people.
 There were teachers, children, and everyone in between.
-With events going on at the moment such as Tim Peake going to the ISS and this event, space interest is at an all-time high, and that is brilliant.
+With events going on at the moment such as Tim Peake going to the ISS together with this talk, space interest is at an all-time high, and that is brilliant.